open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 The pipeline is fully synchronous, with the originating OTel SDKs and all the intermediate pipeline stages waiting for the backend to respond to every request.
-Neither pool of Collectors is configured to retry, we configure the OpenTelemetry SDKs to retry instead.
+Neither pool of collectors is configured to retry, we configure the OpenTelemetry SDKs to retry instead.

 ### Experimental method